 Whether you prefer the big city bustle (and professional sports excitement) of Charlotte, the offbeat appeal of Asheville, the seaside charm of Wilmington or any of the other fantastic towns, cities and locations throughout the Tar Heel State, North Carolina offers some of America’s top travel nurse destinations.

 > Ready to hit the road?
-Browse NC travel jobs now
+Browse North Carolina Travel Jobs Now

-> Hot job alert: See all available nursing jobs in the ABQ area
+> Hot job alert: See all travel nursing jobs in New Mexico

 Travel Nurse Destination #10: Grand Junction and Western Colorado